-As time passes, your life changes and it’s vital that your insurance cover reflect the new developments.
+As time passes, your life changes and your insurance cover must reflect the new developments.

-Henk Meintjes, Head of Risk Products at Liberty, discusses the eight points in your life when you need to review your risk cover.
+Henk Meintjes, Chief Specialist of Risk Propositions at Liberty, discusses the eight points in your life when you need to review your risk cover.

 Most people have their first experience of risk insurance when they start working.
 The company may provide some form of life or disability insurance.
 Along the way, you may end up with additional life insurance to cover your mortgage when you buy a house.
 What many people seldom do, however, is a full review of their insurance needs, especially when experiencing significant life changes or reaching certain milestones.